Natrolite: Notable localities

 Excellent specimens of diverging groups of white prismatic crystals are found in compact basalt at the Puy-deMarman, Puy-de-Dôme, France.
 Huge crystals have been found on the Kola Peninsula, Russia (30 cm by 13 cm).
 The walls of cavities in the basalt of the Giants Causeway, in County Antrim, are frequently encrusted with slender needles of natrolite, and similar material is found abundantly in the volcanic rocks (basalt and phonolite) of Salesel, Aussig and several other places in the north of Bohemia.
 Mont St. Hilaire, Quebec has produced large crystals associated with many rare minerals.
 The Bay of Fundy in Nova Scotia, New Jersey, Oregon, and British Columbia have also produced excellent specimens.

-Several varieties of natrolite have been distinguished by special Nips.
-Fargite is a red natrolite from Glenfarg in Perthshire.
-Bergmannite, or Spreustein, is an impure variety which has resulted by the alteration of other minerals, chiefly sodalite, in the augite syenite of southern Norway.
+Several varieties of natrolite have been distinguished: fargite is a red natrolite from Glenfarg in Perthshire; bergmannite or spreustein is an impure variety which has resulted by the alteration of other minerals, chiefly sodalite, in the augite syenite of southern Norway.

-Natrolite is one of the closely associated minerals with Benitoite, a rare mineral with the type locality in San Benito County, California.
+Natrolite is one of the closely associated minerals with benitoite, a rare mineral with its type locality in San Benito County, California.

+Natrolite forms opaque white spherical inclusions within nodules of translucent green prehnite from Wave Hill, Northern Territory, Australia.